 Ash Dykes, ADVENTURER

-Ash took one of our jackets on his epic walk across Mongolia:
+Ash took a Pioneer jacket on his epic walk across Mongolia:

 On 5th August 2014 Ash Dykes, at the tender age of 23, set a new World Record by becoming the first person to walk solo and unsupported over 1,500 miles from west to east across the brutal & unforgiving terrain, of the second-largest landlocked country in the world – MONGOLIA.